-Our findings should make it easier to increase classifier performance levels when creating other domain-specific sentiment classification systems for Serbian using limited resources.
+Our findings should make it easier to improve classifier results when creating other domain-specific sentiment classification systems for Serbian using limited resources.
 They may also prove useful for general text classification under similar conditions.

-In the future we plan to verify our results on short-text sentiment classification.
-We will also aim to extend our comparative evaluation to other semantic tasks, such as semantic similarity.
+In the future, we plan to verify our results on short-text sentiment classification.
+We will also extend the evaluation to other semantic tasks, such as semantic similarity.